Study of Nonlinear Evolution of Spacetime Fluctuations in Quantum Gravity Inflation for Deriving Primordial Spectrum: Renormalizable and Asymptotically Background-Free Quantum Gravity

 As mentioned before, the unphysical ghost mode is a necessary ingredient for constructing a state in which the total Hamiltonian vanishes.
-If all modes were positive-definite, the only such a state would be the trivial vacuum.
-Thus, the ghost mode in the gravitational field should be a hidden entity that does not appear locally, but necessary to preserve diffeomorphism invariance and to give entropy of the universe.
-This means that the quantum theory of gravity is not a theory for dealing with local entities such as gravitons, but a theory for describing state-changes in spacetime.
+If all modes were positive-definite, only such a state would be the trivial vacuum.
+Thus, the ghost mode in the gravitational field should be a hidden entity that does not appear locally, but necessary to preserve diffeomorphism invariance and to give entropy of the universe.\footnote{ The ghost is reminiscent of the Bohm's ``hidden variable'' in the sense that it is ``invisible, but being''.
+Reconciling gravity and quantum theory requires a deep understanding of what its being means.
+In relation to the Bohm interpretation of quantum cosmology, see for instance \cite{pinto-neto}, in which cosmological issues such as how to avoid singularities and achieve isotropizing are addressed.} This means that the quantum theory of gravity is not a theory for dealing with local entities such as gravitons, but a theory for describing state-changes in spacetime.
+Ghost modes do not appear directly in calculations that describe the evolution of quantum spacetime.
+Although they definitely contribute to the evolution, they are not directly observed.
+This is true not only for quantum gravity but also for classical Einstein gravity.
+Evolution in the Friedmann universe is exactly due to the ghost mode, and the inflationary universe is as well.

-Infrared dynamics are represented by the running coupling constant.
+Infrared dynamics of the traceless tensor field are represented by the running coupling constant.
 Defining the beta function as $\mu dt/d\mu = - \b_0 t^3 \, (\b_0 >0)$ with an arbitrary mass scale $\mu$ introduced upon quantization, it is given by\footnote{ The coefficient of the beta function is calculated as $\b_0 = [ ( N_X + 3 N_W+ 12 N_A )/240 + 197/60 ]/(4\pi)^2$ \cite{ft, amm92, hs}.
-But here, we will treat $\b_0$ as one of phenomenological parameters describing dynamics of strong coupling.}
+However, here we will treat $\b_0$ as one of phenomenological parameters describing dynamics of strong coupling.}

-where $Q^2 = q^2/e^{2\phi}$ and $q^2$ is momentum squared defined on flat spacetime \cite{hamada02, hhy06, hamada20CA}.
-In cosmology, $Q$ is called physical momentum and $q$ is called comoving momentum.
+where $Q^2 = q^2/e^{2\phi}$ and $q^2$ is the momentum squared defined on flat spacetime \cite{hamada02, hhy06, hamada20CA}.
+In cosmology, $Q$ is called the physical momentum and $q$ is called the comoving momentum.
 The energy scale $\Lam_\QG (=\mu e^{-1/2\b_0 t^2})$ is a renormalization group (RG) invariant satisfying $d \Lam_\QG/d\mu=0$, i.e., one of physical constants that do not change in the process of cosmic evolution \cite{collins}.

 The effective action $\Gm$ including quantum corrections is given by replacing $t^2$ with ${\bar t}^2(Q)$.
 Specifically, the Weyl part of the effective action is $\Gm^{\rm W} = -[1/t^2 - 2\b_0 \phi + \b_0 \log (q^2/ \mu^2) ] \bar{C}^2_{\mu\nu\lam\s}$, where the second is one of the Wess-Zumino actions and the third is a loop correction, and then we can find that the inside of the square brackets can be summarized in the form of $1/{\bar t}^2 (Q)$ \cite{hamada02, hhy06, hamada20CA}.
 Thus, the $\phi$-dependence of the momentum $Q$ comes from the Wess-Zumino action $S$.
 At higher orders of $t$, multipoint interactions of the type $\phi^n \bar{C}_{\mu\nu\lam\s}^2$ arise, which are incorporated into $Q$ in higher-order corrections of the running coupling constant \cite{hamada20CA}.
 The Riegert part of the effective action, $\Gm^{\rm R}$, is also given by replacing the $t^2$-dependence in the coefficient (\ref{expansion of coefficient b_1}) with $\bar{t}^2(Q)$.
 In this case, the Wess-Zumino action of the type $\phi^{n+1} (2 \bDelta_4 \phi + \bar{E}_4)$ contributes.
 Similarly, in the presence of gauge field $F_{\mu\nu}$, the Wess-Zumino action of the type $\phi^n {\bar F}_{\mu\nu}^2$ arises and gauge coupling constant is then replaced with its running coupling constant \cite{hamada20CA}.